 How to travel from Tibet to Nepal via Gyirong Port

 To travel overland from Tibet to Nepal via Gyirong Port, you will need two documents as well: Chinese Visa (of Chinese Group Visa if you fly to Lhasa from Kathmandu earlier) & Tibet Permit for your Tibet journey to Gyirong Port.
 After cross the Resuo Bridge, you will arrive at Rasuwagadhi Fort, Nepal side of the border.
 Here, you can have Nepal visa-on-arrival for about USD 25.
 At Rasuwagadhi Fort, there are buses, taxis, and jeeps for hiring to take you to Kathmandu.
 Unlike the other way around, when one want to make it on time before the immigration offices closed at Rasuwagadhi/Gyirong, the ride from border to Kathmandu is much more relaxing.

 Accommodation at Gyirong

-There is no accommodation at Gyirong Port itself, the nearest accommodation available is at Gyirong Town, which is about 25 kilometers north of Gyirong Port, where humble guesthouses are available.
+There is no accommodation at Gyirong Port itself.
+The nearest accommodation available is at Gyirong Town.
+It is about 25 kilometers north of Gyirong Port.
+You can find humble guesthouses there.
 Gyirong Town is a small one, newly built with clean streets.
 Tibetan and Nepali food are most commonly found here.
 Gyirong is a remote border town which are not as excited as major cities, but for travelers it is an excellent place for stopover where a night’s good rest is assured.